aaronCedric/atelier-repository/README.md

-# Raw files on my atelier lulua database website
+# Atelier Lulua Database
+This is a react project website to help filter and search materials in the game.
-Added another repository to store all the files for clear read on the codes
+Added another repository to seperate the GH Page repository for easier viewing of the raw files